millerjes37/summit_hip_numbers/README.md

 - **Manual Switching**: Type 3-digit numbers to switch videos instantly
 - **Auto Playback**: Videos play automatically in sequence when not manually switched
 - **Arrow Navigation**: Use ↑/↓ arrow keys to navigate to previous/next video (if enabled)
-- **Supported Formats**: MP4 and other GStreamer-compatible video formats
+- **Supported Formats**: MP4 and other FFmpeg-compatible video formats

 ### Demo Mode